Ever wondered why your once waterproof jacket is now letting water in?

 How to restore the DWR coating

 Once the jacket is clean, it’s time to refresh the DWR coating.
-If you regularly wash your jacket with a technical wash, there is very little need to re-treat the DWR coating.
+If you regularly wash your jacket with a technical wash, there is little need to re-treat the DWR coating.

 Here’s how to use restore the DWR coating.